jmagi98/jmagi98.github.io/_posts/2020-12-20-ultimate-hacking-resource-guide.md

 ## Practice
 - [TryHackMe](https://tryhackme.com/) - The best platform for learning pentesting techniques.
-Accessible information for beginners but a few more challenging machine for the more advanced
+Accessible information for beginners but a few more challenging machine for the more advanced.
 - [HackTheBox](https://www.hackthebox.eu/) - Pentesting challenges generally regarded as more difficult than THM.
 Also lots of smaller challenges in other areas like RE and web security.
 - [Portswigger Academy](https://portswigger.net/web-security) - Labs designed to learn web security vulnerabilities.
 Labs are fun and give you hands on expierence with Portswigger's main product, Burp Suite.
 - [Exploit Education](https://exploit.education/) - Virtual machines to practice binary exploitation.
 Good for all skill levels.
-- [pwnable.tw](https://pwnable.tw/) - More binary exploitation challenges
+- [pwnable.tw](https://pwnable.tw/) - More binary exploitation challenges.
 - [HackerOne CTF](https://ctf.hacker101.com/) - Web based CTF challenges.
 Cool because getting points builds your rep on HackerOne, and gets you invites to private programs.
 - [Holiday Hack](https://www.holidayhackchallenge.com/2020/) - My favorite challenge each year.
 Christmas themed CTF built into a video game.
 Stays live year round, but competition runs 2 weeks in Dec.
 - [crackme.one](https://crackmes.one/lasts) - RE challenges with a multitude of file formats.